INRIA/scikit-learn-mooc/jupyter-book/trees/trees_module_take_away.md

 In this module, we presented decision trees in details.
 We saw that they:

-- are used in regression and classification problems;
+- are suited for both regression and classification problems;
 - are non-parametric models;
 - are not able to extrapolate;
 - are sensible to hyperparameter tuning.